<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Quick links:

-Before you can enjoy a cup of tea or even sit down to watch TV in your new home, you need to sort out your electricity supply (unless you’re in a ‘bills included’ or ‘all-inclusive’ rental agreement, where it's your landlord’s responsibility to arrange and pay suppliers).
+Before you can have a cuppa a a well-earned binge watch in your new home, you need to sort out your electricity supply (unless you’re in a tenant with a ‘bills included’ or ‘all-inclusive’ rental agreement, where it's your landlord’s responsibility to arrange and pay suppliers).

-Most properties will be connected to an existing supplier, and until you notify them that you’ve moved in and agree on a new plan, you’ll pay ‘deemed rates.’
+Most properties are connected to an existing supplier, and you'll pay 'deemed' rates until you notify them that you’ve moved in and agree on a new plan.

-‘Deemed rates’ are out-of-contract rates and typically much more expensive than the prices you pay when you’re in an energy contract with a supplier.
+‘Deemed rates’ are out-of-contract rates and usually a lot more expensive in-contract prices from your supplier.
 The quicker you can arrange a new contract, the better.

-Here are the methods we’ll explore to help you find an answer to ‘who is my electricity supplier?’
+How to answer ‘who is my electricity supplier?’

-- Check to see if your supplier has already been in contact.
+• Check to see if your supplier has been in contact, usually via post.

 Find your supplier in minutes

-Let’s take a look at the most efficient ways to find which one covers your new home.
+Let’s take a look at the most efficient ways to find who supplies electricity to your new place.

 1️⃣ Method 1: See if your supplier has already contacted your address

-If you’ve just moved into a property, you could have stepped over the most important clue about your supplier already.
-Check near your letterbox to see if there’s any mail addressed to ‘The Occupier’.
-These will likely be from the property’s current energy supplier.
+If you’ve just moved into a property, you might have stepped over important information about your supplier already.
+Check the mail by the door, or a postbox if there is one, to see if there's anything addressed to ‘The Occupier’.
+These are likely to be from the current energy supplier for this address!

 It’s also worth looking for any welcome packs or handover documents the previous owner, tenant, or landlord left for you.
-These could point you in the right direction regarding your electricity supplier.
-This is more of a courtesy than a legal requirement, so there may not be one.
+These are also likley to contain info about your electricity supplier.
+This is a courtesy rather than a requirement, so don't worry if you don't see one.

-The most direct method for finding out your supplier is to ask your estate agent, landlord, or your property’s previous owner to ask them about it.
-In most cases, your agent is the best place to start, because you might not always have contact information for landlords/prior owners.
+If it's easy to get in touch with them, your estate agent, landlord, or the property’s previous owner will have this info for your.
+In most cases, your agent is the best place to start, 'cause you definitely have their contact info.

-Your agent might not have the details but they can contact the previous owner or the landlord to find out for you.
+If they don't have the details, they can contact the previous owner or the landlord to find out for you.

 3️⃣ Method 3: Use the Energy Network Finder Tool